confluentinc/demo-trust/demo.md

     > Here you see only the environments for which I have access.
 Typically, there will be separate development, staging, and production environments, but you can create different environments according to your needs.

     > Let's see some of the security options available when we create a new cluster.

+## OAuth Authentication

+>We support Oauth which is a centralized-identity management in addition to SSO now so administrators can work with a single repository of user IDs

+1. Sign up for Okta trial account

+2. Go to OAuth Application and create application integration with all defaults and copy client ID + secret

+3. Go to oauth.tools, Demo: Client Credentials Flow, type in and run client id + secrets to auto-generate token endpoint

+4. Go back to to Oauth security and select API -> Click default and create scope with name as “test-perf” and set as default scope

+5. Go back to oauth.tools, Curity Playground and type in metadata URL and to auto-fill in all necessary endpoints

+6. Go to back to Confluent Cloud: Accounts & Access, select Identity Provider tab and click +Add Provider Choose Identity Provider (in this case, Okta) Enter domain which will auto-populate Issuer URI and JWKS URI

+7. Create an identity pool and identity claim
+    ```
+    Use identity pools to map groups and other attributes to policies (Role Based Access Controls or ACLs).
+Create an identity pool [demo pool] and copy identity pool ID.
+    ```
+    Use identity claims to filter which identities can be authenticated using this pool.
+Create identity claim with [claims.sub=='topic-perf'] and access with CloudClusterAdmin for “demo-trust” cluster.

 ## Private Networking and Bring Your Own Key